tyama501/ELKSmoria/README.md

 Now I am triying to create a Warrior only game with a few treasures on the field without shops.

 ## How to play
-Please place the following files under the morifile directory of the current directory.
+Please place the following files under the morifile directory of the current directory or /lib on ELKS.

 ./morifile/license
 ./morifile/newselks
 ./morifile/origcmds
 ./morifile/roglcmds

+or

+/lib/morifile/license
+/lib/morifile/newselks
+/lib/morifile/origcmds
+/lib/morifile/roglcmds

 morisave and moriscor files are also created under the current directory after save the game.